 On $d$-dimensional tori, there may be a way forward. $d$-dimensional tori admit a natural Euclidean metric using which one may organize the state in terms of interparticle distances.
 The challenge however is in proving a monotonicity condition that allows the reduction of the problem to a smaller system.
 On the cycle graph, due to the 1D geometry the interparticle distances could be easily organized into the sequential distances in the gap vector.
 As soon as one moves to 2D however, the particles can move around one another and so one must keep track of all interparticle distances.
 We therefore believe the 2D problem will be as difficult as the $d$-dimensional problem.

 \item \textbf{Fewer nonlocal checks}: In the diffusion code construction, although non-locality can be turned, almost all edges are of a macroscopic length.
 This remains true when considering the quantum codes constructed from them.
-There have been some recent results by Li \& Dai that discuss the degree of nonlocality needed for 2D quantum codes in order to surpass the BPT bounds \cite{BPTbounds1,BPTbounds2,dai2024localityvsquantumcodes}.
-There, the claim is that any $[n,k,d]$ 2D quantum stabilizer code with $kd^2 \geq \mathcal{O}(n)$ must have at least $c_0 \cdot \max (k,d)$ interactions of length at least $c_0 \cdot \max \left(\frac{d}{\sqrt{n}}, \left(\frac{kd^2}{n} \right)^{1/4} \right)$.
+As mentioned earlier, recent results by Dai and Li discuss the degree of nonlocality needed for 2D quantum codes in order to surpass the BPT bounds \cite{BPTbounds1,BPTbounds2,dai2024localityvsquantumcodes}.
+To reiterate, they prove that any $[n,k,d]$ 2D quantum stabilizer code with $kd^2 \geq \mathcal{O}(n)$ must have at least $c_0 \cdot \max (k,d)$ interactions of length at least $c_0 \cdot \max \left(\frac{d}{\sqrt{n}}, \left(\frac{kd^2}{n} \right)^{1/4} \right)$.
 The diffusion codes may be tuned to meet the requisite length scale, but a simple extension of \cref{lemma:check distance} will show that almost surely the length of every interaction will be of this length, not just the minimum number required.